WU-BIMAC/OmeroImporterPy-docs/docs/source/index.rst

 It automatically adds metadata annotations to bioimage data and imports data and metadata to OMERO.

-Check out the :doc:`usage` section for further information, including how to perform the :ref:`installation` of the tool.
+Check out the :doc:`usage` section for further information, including how to perform the :doc:`installation` of the tool.

 .. note::